HenronenGIT/lem-in/README.md

 - Linked lists
 - Hashed arrays

-To make program as fast as possbile our data structure were following:
+To make the program as fast as possible our data structure was the following:

-- `t_room` structure represents single room.
+- `t_room` structure represents a single room.

 <details>
 <summary>t_room structure</summary>